By David Joel Miller.

 If you grew up in a home where you had to take on too many adult responsibilities at a very young age you may not have had good role models for the ways in which you need to behave.
 You have had to make the rules up as you go along.
 Often you have paid the price of having to learn how functional people behave by trial and error.

-One major challenger for the parentified child is to learn about developmental milestones, what should you have learned and how should you have behaved at eight, at eighteen and at twenty-eight.
+One major challenge for the parentified child is to learn about developmental milestones, what should you have learned and how should you have behaved at eight, at eighteen and at twenty-eight.
 Many parentified children need to take parenting classes so they can parent themselves as well as parent their children.

 Did you become a parentified child?
 Do you now have to learn how to play, have fun and go through the process of growing up all over again?